Dataset 10

 Shin, K.H. and Timberlake, M. (2000) World cities in Asia: cliques, centrality and connectedness, Urban Studies, 37 (12), 2257-2285.

-Smith, D. and Timberlake, M. (1993) World cities: a political economy/global network approach, in Hutchinson, R. (ed) Research in Urban Sociology, volume 3: Urban Sociology in Transition, JAI Press, pp. 179-205.
+Smith, D. and Timberlake, M. (1993) World cities: a political economy/global network approach, in Hutchinson, R. (ed) Research in Urban Sociology, volume 3: Urban Sociology in Transition, Greenwich, CT: JAI Press, 179-205.

-Smith, D. and Timberlake, M. (1995) Cities in global matrices: toward mapping the world-system’s city system. in Knox, P. and Taylor, P. (eds) World Cities in a World-System, Cambridge University Press, pp. 79-97.
+Smith, D. and Timberlake, M. (1995) Cities in global matrices: toward mapping the world-system’s city system, in Knox, P. and Taylor, P. (eds) World Cities in a World-System, Cambridge: Cambridge University Press, 79-97.

 Smith, D. and Timberlake, M. (1995) Conceptualising and mapping the structure of the world-system’s city system, Urban Studies, 32 (2), 287-304.

-Smith, D. and Timberlake, M. (1998) Cities and the spatial articulation of the world-economy through air travel, in Bunker, S. and Ciccantell, P. (eds) Space and Transport and the World-System, Westport, CN: Greenwood Press, pp. 213-240.
+Smith, D. and Timberlake, M. (1998) Cities and the spatial articulation of the world-economy through air travel, in Bunker, S. and Ciccantell, P. (eds) Space and Transport and the World-System, Westport, CT: Greenwood Press, 213-240.

 As per our data protocol, the following acknowledgement should accompany any public use of the data: